Showing posts with label Realistic. Show all posts

 "Try lovin me; No can do - God loves first; Makes love true."

-"Redeemed by Christ; Be in peace - Life's anew; So's the lease."
+"Redeemed by Christ; Rest in peace - Life's anew; Soul's release."
 Am I a Poet?

 Tuesday, June 24, 2025